Fr0sT-Brutal/awesome-pascal/README.md

 * [GpCommandLineParser](https://github.com/gabr42/GpDelphiUnits/blob/master/src/GpCommandLineParser.pas).
 Attribute based command line parser.

 * [GpDelphiUnits](https://github.com/gabr42/GpDelphiUnits).
 Collection of useful Delphi units.
 Various TList descendants, TList-compatible, and TList-similar classes.
 Dynamically allocated, O(1) enqueue and dequeue, threadsafe, microlocking queue.
 Interface to 64-bit file functions with some added functionality.
 String hash, table and dictionary.
 Collection of Win32/Win64 wrappers and helper functions.
 Time Zone Routines.
 Embedded file system.

+* [TIntX](https://github.com/Xor-el/IntXLib4Pascal).
+Pascal port of IntX arbitrary precision Integer library with fast, about O(N * log N) multiplication/division algorithms implementation.
+It provides all the basic arithmetic operations on Integers, comparing, bitwise shifting etc. It also allows parsing numbers in different bases and converting them to string, also in any base.
+The advantage of this library is its fast multiplication, division and from base/to base conversion algorithms. all the fast versions of the algorithms are based on fast multiplication of big Integers using Fast Hartley Transform which runs for O(N * log N * log log N) time instead of classic O(N^2).

+* [BaseNcodingPascal](https://github.com/Xor-el/BaseNcodingPascal).
+Library for encoding of binary data into strings using base32, base85, base128 and other algorithms for FPC and Delphi.

+* [ByteSizeLibPascal](https://github.com/Xor-el/ByteSizeLibPascal).
+TByteSize is a utility "record" that makes byte size representation in code easier by removing ambiguity of the value being represented.

+* [DelphiBigNumberXLib](https://github.com/Xor-el/DelphiBigNumberXLib).
+Arbitrary Precision Library for Delphi with Support for Integer and Floating Point Computations.

+* [EmailValidationPascal](https://github.com/Xor-el/EmailValidationPascal).
+Simple Class for Validating Email Address Syntax in Pascal/Delphi.

 ## OS ##